evelyh/pick-the-ink/README.md

     - `/api/styles`
         - GET
             - With success returns a list of all existign Style objects
-        - POST, Body: {name}
+        - POST, Body: `{name}`
-            - With success returns newly created Style object
+            - With success return newly created Style object
     - `/api/styles/:id`
         - GET
             - With success return corresponding Location object with this id